rqlite/rqlite/DOC/DISCOVERY.md

 In this example, other nodes will contact this node at `host1:4001`.

 ## Caveats
-If a node is already part of a cluster, addresses returned by the Discovery Service are ignored.
+If a node is already part of a cluster, no attempt is made to contact the Discovery service, even if a Discovery ID is passed to a node at startup.

 ## Example
 Create a Discovery Service ID: